System-level licensing process for a nuclear facility

 At operating nuclear facilities, system-level FSAR documents are continuously maintained and any necessary changes are made to them according to plant modifications.
 As explained in the previous section of the blog series, a conceptual plan must be drawn up for plant-level modifications.
 A conceptual plan shall also be made for an individual system if the design basis of the system changes.

-If a conceptual plan for a modification has been drawn up or if the modification affects the safety functions of the system, a pre-inspection documentation (ETA) package shall also be prepared.
-It is a document package equivalent to the PSAR for operating nuclear facilities.
+If a conceptual design plan for a modification has been drawn up or if the modification affects the safety functions of the system, a pre-inspection documentation (ETA) package shall also be prepared.
+It is a document package equivalent to the PSAR for new nuclear facilities.
 An ETA is a system-level document package designed to identify and describe the effects of a planned plant or system modification on the system and related systems and to define system-level requirements.
 The purpose of the ETA is, above all, to justify the acceptability of the planned modification from the perspective of nuclear safety.

 An ETA package typically includes a main document that describes the modification comprehensively from different perspectives, taking into account all fields of technology.
 The ETA shall include at least the same information as the PSAR which is submitted at the construction licence stage of a new nuclear power plant.
 However, it is often more practical to draw up a so-called red-marker FSAR, which describes the effects of the modification on a valid FSAR.
 The acceptability of the modification from the perspective of nuclear safety can be examined in a separate safety assessment or it can be combined with the main document.